 Working on a cookie tray is an easy way to keep the salt from going all over the place.
 Save the salt that you shake off to make another raised salt painting.

-- Demonstrate how to use a pipette or paint brush to apply watercolor paint to the salt that is now stuck to the lines of glue.
-If you are using liquid watercolors you can use a pipette like my daughter in the photos below, or you can use a paint brush.
-If you are using a watercolor pallet you will need to apply the paint by dipping the paint brush into the color and then touching the brush to the raised salt shamrock Don’t forget that you will need a cup of water if you choose this option.
+- Demonstrate how to use a pipette or paintbrush to apply watercolor paint to the salt.
+If you are using liquid watercolors use a pipette or a paintbrush.
+If you are using a watercolor pallet apply the paint by dipping the paintbrush into water and then any color in the watercolor pallet.
+Once the paintbrush has paint on it, have your children gently touch the brush to the raised salt shamrock to paint it.

 - Invite children to apply watercolor paint color of choice to the raised salt shamrock.
 Or try a rainbow salt paint shamrock instead!

 Making a Saint Patrick’s Day salt paint shamrock is an easy art project for kids and adults!

 Toddlers, preschoolers, kindergarteners and school-aged kids will enjoy the simple painting technique used to create this raised watercolor decoration.

 The One Essential Tool You Need To Get Organized For Good!